Complete Guide to Safe Medication for Period Pain: NSAIDs Usage Guidelines

 Ibuprofen

-Inhibits prostaglandin synthesis, reduces uterine contractions
+Inhibits prostaglandin synthesis, reduces inflammation and pain

 Naproxen

-Long-acting anti-inflammatory, sustained pain relief
+Longer-acting NSAID, provides sustained pain relief

 Safety Guidelines